Greg Puciato: Personal life, public perception and controversies

 Puciato moved to Los Angeles, California around 2009.
 He cited his discomfort with the cold weather of the American East Coast as the main reason.

 Puciato is a voracious reader and has taken several online courses at California State University, Long Beach amidst his career, including classes on psychology, sociology and economy.
 Besides songwriting, he writes poems and prose "all the time" and has a copious amount of texts unreleased.
 Journalist Andrew Parks at Self-titled considered it "unfortunate" that the singer's live presence and public remarks diverted these aspects of his personality away from Puciato's public image - a sentiment later echoed by the frontman.

 The singer's athletic body has drawn the attention of media and fans.
 Puciato started working out at fifteen because he saw it as a healthy hobby besides music and "just kept going with ... [because] it kinda kept me out of a lot of trouble - I mean, I don't really drink or do drugs or anything like that.
 So it's like what else do you do?"
 In a 2010 interview with ESPN, Puciato revealed that he had considered becoming a professional bodybuilder, but ultimately changed his mind because of his dissatisfaction with that industry.
 By 2018, he had reduced his weightlifting sessions drastically and in turn shifted them into many forms of aerobic exercises, which was preceded by a reassessment of his motives behind training.
 That year, he claimed to be probably in the best condition of his life.

 For the most part, Puciato has avoided addressing his personal and family relationships in order to respect their privacy.
 In 2012, it was reported that he was romantically linked to former pornographic actress Jenna Haze.
 After this surfaced, the singer expressed uneasiness yet thought that it was "somewhat unavoidable" due to their public profiles at the time.
+As of 2023, Puciato is dating Reba Meyers, of Code Orange fame.

 From around 2011 to 2013, Puciato had many experiences with psychedelic drugs.

 In 2013, the singer was diagnosed with attention deficit disorder and subsequently treated it.
 Puciato was relieved to have finally identified it because, until then, he did not understand several of his personal traits such as hyperfocus and a deficiency in short-term memory when performing music-related activities, as well as a distortion in time perception.
 He has dealt with anxiety, panic attacks, agoraphobia, depression and other mental health issues as well.
 In an extensive 2018 interview with Kerrang!, Puciato opened up about his inner struggles with the intention of helping people who are going through similar situations.